Setting Up Your Plone Deployment Server#

 Note

-to prevent pushing environment-specific configurations to the repository.
+The .env file is listed in .gitignore to prevent pushing environment-specific configurations to the repository.

 Installing Ansible#